What is S.H.O.T.?

 Itís a lot of work but itís also a lot of fun, too!

 S.H.O.T. offers two levels of membership Ė family and individual.
 Our family rates are $25 per year.
 Individual memberships are $15.
-Monthly, free practice is included, no matter how many dogs you want to run Ė and they donít all have to be sighthounds, either.
+Free practice is included, no matter how many dogs you want to run Ė and they donít all have to be sighthounds, either.

 For those just interested in practice, we charge $2 per dog / per run, to help offset the price of the gas as well as the wear and tear on our lure equipment.